microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aks_gitops.md

 # Azure Arc Kubernetes GitOps Configuration

-* In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the *az_connect_aks* shell script against the AKS cluster. **Make sure Cloud Shell is configured to use Bash.**
+* In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the *az_connect_aks* shell script against the AKS connected cluster. **Make sure Cloud Shell is configured to use Bash.**

 * Edit the environment variables in the [*az_k8sconfig_aks*](../aks/gitops/az_k8sconfig_aks.sh) shell script to match your parameters, upload it to the Cloud Shell environment and run it using the ```. ./az_k8sconfig_aks.sh``` command.